freeplay-sandbox/dataset/data/README.md

   708: P seeking encouragement from FS
   780: P drawing pictures, Y scribbling
   811: Both seem kind of bored
-postprocess: # (optinal) details of specific post-processing performed on that recording
+postprocess: # (optional) details of specific post-processing performed on this recording
     - recompressed sandtray background, start timestamp moved from 1496917354.451842 to 1498168785.467365
-issues: # (optional) specific issues with this dataset
+issues: # (optional) specific issues with this recording
     - skeleton extraction failed
 ```